 I’m referring to Irv and Sally Culver, recent retirees like me, living on the same floor, down the corridor, by the fire escape.

-And if you had planned your retirement in advance and put away some money when you were in the workforce, then maybe you could take a cruise or visit your native land once in three or four years.
-As I used to do, when Shanta was alive.
+And if you had planned your retirement in advance and put away some money when you were in the workforce, then maybe you could take a cruise.
+Or you could visit your native land once in three or four years, as I used to do, when Shanta was alive.
 Not anymore.
 The travel is quite tiring, 25-30 hours in a plane or at airports, with my knees acting up.
 Besides, there just isn’t anybody there I know, anymore.

 Irv and Sally, they follow the Canada geese down to Florida in October, every two or three years.